 By 2022, experts forecast the gaming industry will produce $196 billion in revenue.
 It’s no wonder then that tech giants like Apple and Google are trying to cash in by launching gaming streaming services.

 But it’s not just giant companies looking to make money off of gaming.
 As the global culture around video games continues to change, it has given rise to a new way for people to make money.

 All these present excellent opportunities for Malaysian students interested to study Game Design or Game Development.
 In addition, the Malaysian government is investing in this industry and many game studios locally and globally have been set up here.

 Games Industry in need of qualified and well trained professionals from top universities

 If Malaysia wants to go further and be the games development hub for the region, it needs to have a critical mass of skilled people that are qualified and well trained.
 To achieve this, private universities in Malaysia are key in nurturing game technology talents.
-Asia Pacific University (APU), University of Wollongong (UOW) Malaysia KDU , Multimedia University (MMU)and HELP University are just some of the higher learning centres offering various IT courses to cater to this market.
+Asia Pacific University (APU), University of Wollongong (UOW) Malaysia KDU and Multimedia University (MMU) are just some of the higher learning centres offering various IT courses to cater to this market.